benjaminfang/rbm24-workflow/README.md

 This repository contains codes and information to re-produce the RNA-seq and scRNA-seq analyses in our published paper.

+Any inquiry or assitance needs please contact me without hizatation at benjaminfang.ol@outlook.com

 ## Requirements

 - Python >= 3.11